 1) when you are pleased with his behavior

 2) when you are NOT pleased with his behavior

 3) when you’d like him to do something specific.

 4) that good things come from you.

-One good way begin dog communication is BRIBERY!!!
+One good way begin dog communication is Rewards!!!

 Teeny weenie bits of very desirable treats (really…. teeny weenie… You have a tiny pup with a tiny stomach) is the way get your pup thinking in terms of communication with you.

 Give your Sheltie a few of these treats often during the day.
 Soon he will understand that good things come from you.

 You are the treat machine.
 Dog communication is getting the message through.
 Let the bonding begin!
 WAAA-HOO!

 If your Sheltie won’t take it out of your hand at first, toss a treat a little bit away from you for him to get.
 Remember, they don’t follow things thrown through the air for too long a distance.
 Make sure he sees you make the toss and try to aim close to them.